wanbin2014/TrimmedMean/README.md

 #TrimmedMean#

 <p>
-TrimmedMean can compute mean value after trim some exception value (include top n and bottom n value).
+TrimmedMean can compute mean value after trim some peak value (include top n and bottom n value).
 TrimmedMean is realtime, you can retrieve mean value in anytime.
 Because it comput exception value in a fixed size slide windows,  It's not accurate totally, but it's is enough in practice.
 </p>
 <p>
 TrimmedMean is thread safe. you can call setValue method in different thread concurrently.